When to visit urgent care, emergency room or doctor’s office

 Consider a walk-in clinic for quick, convenient and cost-effective care.
 Look for walk-in clinics at the mall, in a grocery or drug store, or at work.
 The average cost is about half of a visit to a doctor’s office.

 With online doctor services, you can talk to a board-certified doctor via video for a small fee, or sometimes at no cost depending on your health plan.
-Learn more about Doctor On Demand online medical visits.
+Learn more about Doctor On Demand medical visits.

 Your health plan may include 24-hour access to a nurse line to talk about your health concerns with a registered nurse by phone.